 Special Event Planning and Committees

-Annual activities, such as HAWS’ fall fundraiser, Kitten Shower, Pet Fair and Ride for Rover require an entire army of planners and “doers” to make these events a success!
+Annual activities, such as HAWS’ fall fundraiser, Kitten Shower and Pet Fair require an entire army of planners and “doers” to make these events a success!
 Please click on the links to the dedicated event pages to learn more about them, or contact HAWS’ special events staff directly.